Journalism

-Journalism is the production and distribution of reports on the interaction of events, facts, ideas, and people that are the "news of the day" and that informs society to at least some degree of accuracy.
+Journalism is the production and distribution of reports on events, facts, ideas, and people that constitute the "news of the day" and inform society with a commitment to accuracy and verification.
 The word, a noun, applies to the occupation (professional or not), the methods of gathering information, and the organizing literary styles.

-The appropriate role for journalism varies from country to country, as do perceptions of the profession, and the resulting status.
-In some nations, the news media are controlled by government and are not independent.
-In others, news media are independent of the government and operate as private industry.
-In addition, countries may have differing implementations of laws handling the freedom of speech, freedom of the press as well as slander and libel cases.
-Additionally, many academics have researched the role of journalism in the proliferation of globalisation, contributing to a more interconnected 'world as one.'
+The role of journalism varies across countries, as do perceptions of the profession and its status.
+In some nations, news media are controlled by the government and lack independence.
+In others, news media operate independently of government influence and function as private enterprises.
+Legal frameworks also differ, particularly regarding freedom of speech, freedom of the press, slander, and libel.
+Scholars have also examined journalism’s role in globalization, highlighting its contribution to increasing global interconnectedness.

-In recent years, the rise of the internet and online media has significantly shifted how people consume information, with an increasing preference for digital sources.
-In some regions, this shift has even led to the complete disappearance of traditional print newspapers.
+The rise of the internet and digital media has significantly changed how people access and consume information, with a growing preference for online sources.
+In some regions, this shift has contributed to the decline or disappearance of traditional print newspapers.
+The widespread use of the internet and smartphones has transformed the media landscape since the early 21st century, with audiences increasingly accessing news through e-readers, mobile devices, and digital platforms rather than traditional formats such as newspapers, magazines, or television news.
+News organizations face ongoing challenges in monetizing digital content and adapting print models to evolving consumption patterns.
+As a result, print revenues have declined more rapidly than digital income streams have grown.

-The proliferation of the Internet and smartphones has brought significant changes to the media landscape since the turn of the 21st century.
-This has created a shift in the consumption of print media channels, as people increasingly consume news through e-readers, smartphones, and other personal electronic devices, as opposed to the more traditional formats of newspapers, magazines, or television news channels.
-News organizations are challenged to fully monetize their digital wing, as well as improvise on the context in which they publish in print.
-Newspapers have seen print revenues sink at a faster pace than the rate of growth for digital revenues.